 Can I Get a Loan with Bad Credit?

 The obvious question most people with bad credit have is “can I get a loan if my credit score is low?”
-The answer is a resounding yes; you simply need to know where to look.
+The answer is yes; you simply need to know where to look.
 There are several reasons for having bad credit, including:

 - Never building your credit in the first place